ManjiriDhavtode/Workforce-Data-Optimization-Insights-Using-SQL/README.md

-*SQL Project: Employee and Project Management Database Overview*
+*SQL Project: Workforce Data Optimization \& Insights Using SQL*
 ------------------------------------------------------------------
 This SQL project, designed for a Data Analyst role, simulates a comprehensive database for managing employees, departments, and projects in an organization.
 The GEMS database consists of interconnected tables (Departments, Employees, Projects, and EmployeeProjects) and demonstrates proficiency in database design,